dukelink/preact-typescript-mobx-template/README.md

 This is a boilerplate/template project used to bootstrap a new React App.
 This is built using Create React App.

-This template includes routing, global state management, Typescript, SCSS (Bulma, to be specific) as well as API request.
+This template includes routing, global state management, Typescript, SCSS (Bulma, to be specific) as well as easy API requests with Axios and JWT management.

 ## Getting Started